 Over time, it has become one of my best practices to ensure deep worry and anxiety doesn’t build up and take root in my life.
 It has become second nature to surrender to Jesus throughout my day.
 By the way, this was a practice Jesus did when he was faced with hard decisions and difficult situations.
 He made time with his Father, praying, talking and casting his worries upon Him.

 I believe a holistic approach to anxiety and worry is very important.
 Having great relationships, attending counseling, living a healthy lifestyle and taking care of our bodies is paramount to a flourishing life.
 But overall, the one cure to anxiety above everything else is the learned ability to surrender and cast our fears, anxieties and worries upon God daily and fully trust Him for the outcome of our lives.
 Jesus said in this world there will be trouble but then he added “take heart, have courage, don’t fear, I have overcome this world”.

 Jesus came as the Prince of Peace to offer us a solution to overcome the troubles and worries of this world.
 When we take heart, surrender and place our trust in Him we have access to His peace, which is a peace that transcends all human understanding and is only found in the person of Jesus.
-God’s peace and human worry cannot coexist.
-I pray this season you experience more of the profound peace of Christ which casts out all worry and fear.
+Scripture tells us that the darkness of this world can’t overcome God’s light.
+Life can feel dark, but I believe human worry can’t overtake God’s peace.
+I pray this season that you experience the light of Christ in the darkest moments.